 Exercise has been proven in several studies to reduce cravings and drug use, decrease the effectiveness of drugs, restore brain cells that were damaged by drug abuse, produce “neurological” rewards in the brain, and even help create a more positive outlook on life.
 People who start an exercise routine while in recovery can find it easier to stick with their healthy lifestyle and focus less on their cravings.
 Exercising helps people feel better overall and keeps them motivated throughout treatment and even after completing rehab.

-Even simply types of exercise like a brisk walk, jog, or a yoga class can promote positive change and make it easier to stay sober.
+Even simple types of exercise like a brisk walk, jog, or a yoga class can promote positive change and make it easier to stay sober.